of my customers are intrigued by the tools I use. Additionally,

 position.
 It is the ONLY way to ensure "truth" when a

 piece must be removed prior to being fully machined.
 The Steiner

 lathe is better than all other dead center lathes because of the way the

 system is thought out.
 It is very easy to use and nothing gets in the way of the turner when he is working.
 This is the only

 dead center lathe that is still made today.

 This is my sensitive drill press.
-I have tried several over
+Over the years I have switched